diverso-lab/uvlhub-docs/docs/rosemary_cli/extending_uvlhub/create_module.md

 ## Create module

-To create a new module, run the following command from the root of the project:
+To create a new module, run:

 ```
 rosemary make:module <module_name>